alan-turing-institute/data-safe-haven/docs/roles/system_deployer/snippets/13_run_smoke_tests.partial.md

 These tests should be run **after** the network lock down and peering the SRE and package mirror VNets.
-They are automatically uploaded to the compute VM during the deployment step.
+They are automatically uploaded to the SRD during the deployment step.

 ![Remote: five minutes](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-onedrive&label=remote&color=blue&message=five%20minutes)